-• Press the mode select switch on the steering wheel.

-For information, see "Steering wheel switch for audio control" later in this section.

-• Press the MUSIC BOX button.
+- Press the mode select switch on the steerina wheel. - For information, see "Steering wheel switch for audio control" later in this section. - Press the MUSIC BOX button.

-• Give voice commands.
-For information, see "NISSAN Voice Recognition system" in this section.
+Give voice commands.

+For information, see "NISSAN Voice Recognition system (if so equipped)" later in this section.